Welcome to the winter that never was. After enduring a hot summer in 2025

 the back end of the ski season.
 Local Brian

-to contend with, it is a major problem for us all, in our first world town and throughout
+to contend with, it is a major problem for us all, in our first world town, and throughout

-the world.
+the second and third world.

 It makes me think, ‘what are all these developers thinking’ with their five billion dollar investments that are wallowing in the mud in the middle of January.
-I wonder if we will have snow for the Olympics let alone Christmas.
-Water flows to money but noy so much with snow.
+I wonder if we will have snow for the Olympics, let alone Christmas.
+Water flows to money but not so much with snow.
 Perhaps we should rethink the timing of the ski season and have MLK day be the new Thanksgiving and Presidents Week be Christmas and New Years.
 We try to open the resorts with10 inches of snow but close them down every year in the spring with 100.
 What is wrong with this picture?

-skin in the game.
 I did read a local resort’s strategic plan and

 the word skiing was not even mentioned until the second half of the